tariqahmed1912/internship-kloudle/docs/working_of_pipeline.md

 **Build**

-In this stage, `vars.env` is created as it contains the environment variables required to link the `dvna-app` container with the `dvna-mysql` container.
-These containers are then run and the application code is copied into the hosts `jenkins` home directory (in my case, `/var/lib/jenkins`).
+In this stage, `vars.env` file is created as it contains the environment variables for `dvna-mysql` db container.
+Two containers, `dvna-app` and `dvna-mysql`, are then run and the application code is copied into the hosts `jenkins` home directory (in my case, `/var/lib/jenkins`).

-**SAST and DAST**
+**SAST and DAST Scans**

 All the stages following the `Build` stage, excluding the last two stages, are for performing SAST and DAST on the application.
-The scan output reports are stored in a folder named `reports` in `jenkins` home directory.
+The scans are performed on the application running on the Jenkins VM and their output reports are stored in a folder named `reports` in `jenkins` home directory.
-**NOTE:** A lot of scans like NodeJsScan, AuditJs, JSHint, etc. return a non-zero exit code, even on successful completion.
+**NOTE:** Most of the scans such as like NodeJsScan, AuditJs, JSHint, etc. return a non-zero exit code, even on successful completion.
 Jenkins considers non-zero status code as `FAILED` and stops the build.
 To overcome this, you can add either of the following at the end of the scan commands to give a `0` status code.
 ```bash
 <scan command> || true
 OR
 <scan command>; echo $? > /dev/null
 ```

-**Take DVNA Offline**
+**Remove DVNA from Jenkins**

-After the scans are complete, the running containers are stopped.
+After the scans are complete, the containers running in Jenkins VM are stopped and removed.
 Since we're working with a containerized application (DVNA), we need to perform tests on the latest available image on DockerHub.
 Hence, we remove the existing local  `appsecco/dvna` docker image to avoid running a container with older release of the application image.
 On the other hand, you don't need to remove the `mysql:5.7` image, since we require v5.7 and not the latest version.

 **Deploy DVNA to Production**

 Finally, operations are performed on the Production VM over SSH (configured in the section titled `SSH Connection Between VMs`). `vars.env` file is copied into Production server, and the two containers; `dvna-app` and `dvna-mysql`, are run.
+The application is now successfully deployed!